Diversity Development Fund

 We’re looking for exceptional stories by filmmakers from diverse backgrounds: stories that take creative risks, inspire dialogue, and are rarely seen on public media.
-We are committed to supporting producers of color and creating public media programming that is truly inclusive.
+We are committed to supporting directors of color and creating public media programming that is truly inclusive.

 ITVS has adopted the Non-Fiction Core standards as a foundation for our funding applications.
-Much of the Diversity Development Fund application has been aligned with this model, however, there are additional details required, specific to creating a documentary for public television.
+Much of the Diversity Development Fund application has been aligned with this model, however, there are additional details required, specific to creating a documentary for public media.
 On average, applicants spend two weeks completing their applications.

-Diversity Development Fund is not a grant.
+The Diversity Development Fund is not a grant.
 You will receive funding in the form of a development agreement that assigns ITVS certain rights over your project during the term of the contract.